JoelEarps/rust-trading-arbitrage/docs/borg.md

 ## BORG buyback & Protect and Choose

-Protect and Choose - Buy back BORG tokens and see how they should be Buyback - tokens are brought back and placed back in the buyback pool using a portion of fees that are gained from SwissBorg EARN.
+Protect and Choose - Buy back BORG tokens and see how they should be reused/ redistributed.
+Buyback - tokens are brought back and placed back in the buyback pool using a portion of fees that are gained from SwissBorg EARN.

 ## The Guardians of the BORG